Two Different Kinds of Healthcare – Part 2

 Parents, grandparents, and wise women and men of the community are the keepers of local medicinal knowledge that has been handed down for generations.

-And the medicine—rather than being isolated, extracted, standardized, synthesized, and commercialized until we no longer understand where it came from or have any relationship with it—is simple, whole, and real.
+And the medicine is simple, whole and real — in contrast to pharmaceuticals that have been isolated, extracted, standardized, synthesized, and commercialized until we no longer understand where it came from or have any relationship with it.

 Modern medicine is matchless when it comes to dealing with acute, short term emergencies, but it does not empower us or build our physical and emotional/social health over the long term in the ways that home-based healthcare does.

 Driven by profit

 Who decides which medicinal substances to publicize, and which to suppress?

 In the world of commerce and modern medicine, who pays the scientists that identify and extract medicinal components from their natural sources?

 Big Pharma pays them – the corporations that make the profit.